 To diagnose ventricular septal defect when echocardiography is not feasible or when echocardiographic findings are not diagnostic.

-Aetna considers MRI of the cardiovascular system experimental and investigational as a screening test for cardiovascular disease, for assessing acute coronary syndrome/acute non-specific chest pain, for detecting thrombi in the left atrial appendage in persons with atrial fibrillation, for predicting clinical outcomes of hypertrophic cardiomyopathy, for predicting ventricular tachyarrhythmic events (e.g., sudden cardiac death, resuscitated cardiac arrest, the occurrence of ventricular arrhythmias, and appropriate implantable cardioverter defibrillator therapy) for evaluation of a dilated inferior vena cava, and for all other indications (except for the ones listed above).
+Aetna considers MRI of the cardiovascular system experimental and investigational as a screening test for cardiovascular disease, for assessing acute coronary syndrome/acute non-specific chest pain, for detecting thrombi in the left atrial appendage in persons with atrial fibrillation, for acute rejection following heart transplantation, for predicting ventricular tachyarrhythmic events (e.g., sudden cardiac death, resuscitated cardiac arrest, the occurrence of ventricular arrhythmias, and appropriate implantable cardioverter defibrillator therapy) for evaluation of a dilated inferior vena cava, and for all other indications (except for the ones listed above).

 Aetna considers intravascular MRI experimental and investigational for detecting coronary vulnerable plaques.

 Aetna considers whole-heart coronary MRI experimental and investigational for the non-invasive evaluation of the coronary arteries.